 Unlike some travel cards, miles aren’t the only reward this card offers.
 Points can be redeemed for statement credits to help cover most travel expenses such as, hotel accommodations, vacation packages, auto rentals, baggage fees, and more.

 BankAmericard offers additional, innovative ways to earn rewards, too.
 If you’re a Bank of America or Merrill Lynch banking customer you can get an additional 10% customer bonus for redeeming points into an authorized checking or savings account.
-If you’re a Preferred Rewards client those rewards rates increase further -- 25% or more depending on the type of account you have.
+If you’re a Preferred Rewards client those rewards rates increase further -- 25%-75% depending on the type of account you have.

 BankAmericard Travel Rewards® Credit Card cardholders also have access to many of perks traditional Bank of America customers receive: Shop safe®, overdraft protection, access to Bank of America financial centers and ATMS to name a few.

 What Our Editors Like Most